fleetdm/fleet/tools/mdm/apple/macos-vm-auto-enroll/README.md

 - `FLEET_ENROLL_SECRET` (required) The fleet enrollment secret
 - `FLEET_URL` (required) The fleet base url
 - `MACOS_ENROLLMENT_VM_NAME` (optional) The name of the VM.
 If nothing is specified, the default name is `enrollment-test`.
+- `MACOS_ENROLLMENT_VM_IMAGE` (optional) The image to use for the VM.
+If nothing is specified, the default image is `ghcr.io/cirruslabs/macos-sonoma-base:latest`

 The entire process from the generation of the `pkg` file to the installation is automated.
 The only part that requires user intervention is installing the MDM profile.